Psychology Summer Minors

 If you would like to waive out of a requirement because:

 1) you have or will be completing Psych 130 and Psych 131 in the fall/spring semesters; OR

 2) you have completed a similar course at another university,

-you may request to waive the requirement using the Waiver Form.
+you may request to waive the requirement by emailing firstname.lastname@example.org

 *Note that you may only waive one requirement and must satisfy the other 4 requirements using courses from the list above.

-At this time the minor declaration period has closed.
-We will open in late Spring 2023.
+At this time the minor declaration period is now open.
 The Minor Declaration form can be found here.
-Feel free to enroll in courses in February of 2023. (*Note this declaration form is for departmental logistical purposes only.
+Senior students with an expected graduation term of Summer 2023, must be declared no later than May 1, 2023.
+Feel free to enroll in courses starting February of 2023. (*Note this declaration form is for departmental logistical purposes only.
 Ensure you are enrolled in your courses by checking 'My Academics' in CalCentral).

 What is the difference between Psych 130M and Psych 130?

 Psych 130M and Psych 130 are two different courses offered by our department.
 Although these courses both fall under clinical psychology, they each cover different aspects of the field using their own unique lens: